-Basically, this Notice provides guidance for counties wishing to qualify or requalify for entitlement status as urban counties as well as existing urban counties that wish to include previously non-participating communities.
-Please send copies of this Notice to all presently qualified urban counties, to each county that can qualify for the first time or requalify for Fiscal Years 2002-2004, and to each State administering the State CDBG program which includes a potentially eligible urban county.
-This Notice includes five attachments which contain listings of all currently qualified urban counties (Attachment A); counties that can potentially qualify for the first time or requalify this qualification period (Attachment B); counties scheduled to qualify or requalify in FY 2002 for FY 2003 - 2005 (Attachment C); counties scheduled to qualify or requalify in FY 2003 for FY 2004 - 2006 (Attachment D); and currently qualified urban counties that can add nonparticipating units of govern-ment for the remaining two or three years of their qualification period (Attachment E).
-This Notice reflects the use of 2000 population estimates in determining the addition of potential new counties.
+This Notice provides guidance for counties wishing to qualify or requalify for entitlement status as urban counties, as well as for existing urban counties that wish to include previously nonparticipating communities.
+Please send copies of this Notice to all presently qualified urban counties, to each county that can qualify for the first time or requalify for FYs 2006-2008, and to each state administering the State CDBG program which includes a potentially eligible urban county.
+If you are notified of one or more new potential urban counties, each should be provided a copy of this Notice.
+This Notice includes five attachments which contain listings of: Attachment A, all currently qualified urban counties; Attachment B, counties that can potentially qualify for the first time or requalify this qualification period; Attachment C, counties scheduled to qualify or requalify in FY 2006 for FY 2007-2009; Attachment D, counties scheduled to qualify or requalify in FY 2007 for FY 2008-2010; and Attachment E, currently qualified urban counties that can add nonparticipating units of government for the remaining one or two years of their qualification period.
+Additions to Attachment B may be provided separately.

 The schedule for qualifying urban counties is coordinated with qualifying HOME consortia in order to be able to operate both the CDBG and HOME programs using the same urban county configurations.
-The CDBG urban county qualification process for the FY 2002-2004 qualification period will start April 27, 2001, and run through September 14, 2001.
-This will provide HUD sufficient time before the September 30 deadline for FY 2002 funding under the HOME Program to notify counties that they qualify as urban counties under the CDBG Program.
+The CDBG urban county qualification process for the FY 2006-2008 qualification period will start April 22, 2005, and run through September 9, 2005.
+This will provide HUD sufficient time before the September 30 deadline for FY 2006 funding under the HOME Program to notify counties that they qualify as urban counties under the CDBG Program.
+Urban county worksheets will be accessible via CPD's Grants Management Process (GMP) system.
+The CPD Systems Development and Evaluation Division will provide guidance on completing, submitting and verifying urban county qualification data in GMP.